 You must have at least a bachelor's degree.
 You can apply for officer programs before earning your degree and as young as 17.
-The major fields of study required vary depending on the officer specialty.
+The major fields of study required vary, depending on the officer specialty.

-Programs leading to a commission as a Navy officer include the Navy Reserve Officers' Training Corps and the U.S. Naval Academy.
+Programs leading to a commission as a Navy officer include the Navy Reserve Officers Training Corps and the U.S. Naval Academy.
 There are also direct commissioning programs for other qualified candidates.

-For more on military educational benefits, visit the Education Center.
+For more on military educational benefits, visit the education center.

-The Nuclear Propulsion Officer Candidate program is for college juniors and seniors (and graduates up to the age of 31) pursuing a bachelor's degree in physics, chemistry, mathematics or an engineering discipline.
-College graduates with a bachelor's or higher degree may also qualify for the program.
+The Nuclear Propulsion Officer Candidate Program is for college juniors and seniors (and graduates up to the age of 31) pursuing a bachelor's degree in physics, chemistry, mathematics or an engineering discipline.
+College graduates with a bachelor's or higher degree also may qualify for the program.
 The only Navy requirement is that the student maintain excellent grades in required subjects and earn a degree.
 While in the program, the student can enjoy many of the same benefits received by regular Navy officers.
-Upon graduation from college, graduates begin their naval officer training at Officer Candidate School (OCS) in Pensacola, Fla.
+Upon graduation from college, graduates begin their naval officer training at Officer Candidate School (OCS) in Pensacola, Florida.

-Aviation Officer/Naval Flight Officer Programs Aviation Officer Candidate (AOC) and Naval Flight Officer Candidate (NFOC) programs are for college seniors and graduates interested in becoming Navy pilots or flight officers.
-If qualified and accepted, they attend the Aviation Officer Candidate School in Pensacola, Fla.
+Aviation Officer Candidate (AOC) and Naval Flight Officer Candidate (NFOC) programs are for college seniors and graduates interested in becoming Navy pilots or flight officers.
+If qualified and accepted, they attend the Aviation Officer Candidate School in Pensacola.

 Need more information?
 Fill out this form and recruiters will be in touch with you about military career opportunities.
-Great information with no obligation!
+Great information with no obligation.

 We can put you in touch with recruiters from the different military branches.
 Learn about the benefits of serving your country, paying for school, military career paths, and more: sign up now and hear from a recruiter near you.